WorldAfterCapital/WorldAfterCapital/Appendix.md

 Child mortality: {{"UNIGME" | cite}}

-Special thanks to Max Roser and Hannah Ritchie at Our World in Data {{"OWD6" | cite}}

 ## Chart Sources: The Great Decoupling {#great-decoupling}

 Real GDP Per Capita: {{"FRED2" | cite}}

 Median Household Income: {{"FRED3" | cite}}

-Special thanks to Max Roser and Hannah Ritchie at Our World in Data {{"OWD6" | cite}}

 ## Chart Sources: Household Debt to GDP for United States {#debt-to-gdp}